cpetrich/counterfeit_DS18B20/README.md

 - Example ROM: 28-13-9B-BB-0B **-00-00-** 1F
 - Initial Scratchpad: **50**/**05**/4B/46/**7F**/**FF**/0C/**10**/1C
 - Example topmark: DALLAS DS18B20 1932C4 +786AB
+- Indent mark: P (date codes 1150 and newer)

+### Family A-Fishy1: Stolen?
+***Obtained no probes containing these chips on ebay or AliExpress in 2019, but obtained chips from one vendor in 2019***

+*If I were to make a wild guess I would say these chips were diverted somewhere toward the end of the Maxim production pipeline (stolen?) \[5\].* These chips are marked as produced in Thailand rather than Philippines.

+* ROM pattern \[5\]: 28-tt-tt-Cs-03-00-00-crc

+The chips follow the description of Family A above with the following exceptions \[5\]:
+* Both alarm registers are set to 0x00 (scratchpad bytes 2 and 3).
+* The conversion resolution is set to 9 bits (i.e., both configuartion bits are 0).
+* Both trim values are 0x00, resulting in wrong temperatures (i.e., very low) and conversion times in the range of 400 to 500 ms.
+	+ Once trim values are set to something reasonable, the time for temperature conversion is within the range specified for Family A above.

+- Example ROM: 28-9B-9E-CB-03 **-00-00-** 1F
+- Initial Scratchpad: **50**/**05**/00/00/**1F**/**FF**/0C/**10**/74
+- Example topmark: DALLAS DS18B20 1136C4 +957AE
+- Example topmark: DALLAS DS18B20 1136C4 +957AF
+- Example topmark: DALLAS DS18B20 1136C4 +152AE
+- Example topmark: DALLAS DS18B20 1136C4 +152AF
+- Example topmark: DALLAS DS18B20 1136C4 +152AG
+- Example topmark: DALLAS DS18B20 1136C4 +152AI
+- Indent mark: THAI <letter>

+### Family A-Fishy2: Stolen?
+***Obtained no probes containing these chips on ebay or AliExpress in 2019, but obtained chips from one vendor in 2019***

+*If I were to make a wild guess I would say the dies predate ``C4`` and that either the dies themselves were diverted or the masks to produce the dies were stolen \[5\].*

+* ROM pattern \[5\]: 28-00-ss-00-tt-tt-tt-crc, 28-ss-00-ss-tt-tt-tt-crc, 28-ss-00-00-tt-tt-00-crc

+The chips follow the description of Family A above with the following exceptions \[5\]:
+* The ROM pattern is incompatible with what Maxim produces.
+* The Trim2 value is ``0xFB`` or ``0xFC``, i.e. incompatible with a known \[5\] Maxim production suggested by the date code.
+* The time for temperature conversion spans a remarkably wide range from 325 to 502 ms. This range remains wide and outside the bounds of Family A specified above even when applying more recent trim settings.
+* Alarm settings (i.e., scratchpad bytes 2 and 3) have seemingly random content.
+* *Some* chips retain their scratchpad content across a 100 ms power cycle.
+* One specimen tested did not function properly in parasitic mode.
+* The topmark is printed rather than lasered, and there is no mark in the indent.

+- Example ROM: 28-19-00-00-B7-5B-00-41
+- Initial Scratchpad: **50**/**05**/xx/xx/**7F**/**FF**/0C/**10**/xx
+- Example topmark: DALLAS DS18B20 1808C4 +233AA

 ### Family B1: QT18B20 Matching Datasheet Temperature Offset Curve
 ***Obtained probes from a number of vendors but no individual chips in 2019***